There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 I also haven’t included some of the more difficult, long hikes that require a lot of route finding and desert hiking experience.
 I haven’t done them yet and don’t want to suggest them without knowing what they’re actually like.

 But there are so many amazing hikes and things to do in Escalante and nearby, you could stay plenty busy for a very long time.
+This is one of the best options for a Utah hiking trip.

 Where to stay in Escalante